sisiran-aws/wordpress_workshop/content/lab/_index.md

 The next step is to configure WordPress to use the Lightsail database to store its information (as opposed to the database on the WordPress instance).
 This will allow mulitiple WordPress servers to share one database, enabling a highly availble setup.

-In order to use the Lightsail database you'll need to expor the contents of the local database, then import them into the Lightsail database.
+In order to use the Lightsail database you'll need to export the contents of the local database, then import them into the Lightsail database.
 After that you will update the WordPress configuration file to point to your Lightsail database

 ##### Export the data from the local database